Logo

 In every notification you'll get a list of "reasons" for the failure.
 Different reasons include:

-• Camera connection - The cloud connection is failing.
+• Camera is not connected - The cloud connection is failing.
 Typically a power or internet issue

-• Continuous stream unstable/failed - The continuous stream is cutting out too often
+• Continuous stream unstable/failed - The continuous stream is cutting out too often, possible bandwidth issue.

 • HTTP port forwarding - HTTP port used is no longer open